Quantile spectral processes: Asymptotic analysis and inference: Copula spectral density kernels and rank-based periodograms

+Those cross-periodograms, as well as Hagemann's $\tau$th quantile periodograms, are measurable functions of the marginal ranks $R_{n;t}$, whence the terminology and the notation.

 Classical periodograms and rank-based Laplace periodograms converge, as $n\to\infty$, to random variables whose expectations are the corresponding spectral densities; but they fail estimating those spectral densities in a consistent way.
 Similarly, the CR-periodogram $\inr^{\tau_1, \tau_2}(\omega)$ fails to estimate~$\mathfrak{f}_{q_{\tau_1}, q_{\tau_2}}(\omega)$ consistently.
-More precisely, let $ \weak $ denote the {\it Hoffman-J{\o}rgensen convergence}, namely, the weak convergence in the function space $ \ell^\infty([0,1]^2) $, see Chapter 1 of \citet{vanderVaartWellner1996}.
-We show (see Proposition~\ref{prop:inr} for details) that, under suitable assumptions, for any fixed frequencies~$\omega \neq 0 \mod 2\pi$,
+More precisely, let $ \weak$ denote the \textit {Hoffman--J{\o}rgensen convergence}, namely, the weak convergence in the space of bounded functions $[0,1]^2\to\mathbb{C}$, which we denote by $\ell_{\mathbb{C}}^\infty ([0,1]^2)$.
+Note that results in empirical process theory are typically stated for spaces of real-valued, bounded functions; see Chapter 1 of van der Vaart and Wellner \cite{vanderVaartWellner1996}.
+By identifying $\ell_{\mathbb{C}}^\infty ([0,1]^2)$ with the product space $\ell^\infty ([0,1]^2)\times \ell^\infty ([0,1]^2)$ these results transfer immediately.
+We show (see Proposition~\ref{propinr} for details) that, under suitable assumptions, for any fixed frequencies~$\omega\neq0 \modt 2\uppi$,

 where the limiting process $\PerProc$ is such that